Shabad0/shabado_itemsell/README.md

 A lightweight resource for creating configurable selling points in your QBCore-based server.
 This script allows you to define various in-game sell locations with customizable NPCs (peds), locations, and item pricing—making it easy to tailor the selling experience to your server's theme.

 Overview
-The shabado_itemsell resource lets you set up in-game selling points where players can sell items for in-game currency.
+The shabado_itemsell resource lets you set up selling points where players can sell items.
 Each sell location is defined by:

 NPC Information: Customize the ped’s name and model.
 Location: Specify the exact coordinates and heading for the ped.
 Items: Define which items can be sold and whether their price is fixed or randomly generated.
-This gives you complete flexibility to create unique and interactive sell zones throughout your game world.
+This gives you complete flexibility to create unique and interactive sell zones throughout your server.

 Installation
 1. Download the Resource: